st-vincent1/os_cxt_extractor/README.md

 ======
 General information
 ------
-This parser extracts parallel subtitles for any language pair (listed below) from the OpenSubtitles18 corpus [OpenSubtitles18 corpus page](http://opus.nlpl.eu/OpenSubtitles-v2018.php).
+This parser extracts parallel subtitles for any language pair (listed below) from the [OpenSubtitles18 corpus page](http://opus.nlpl.eu/OpenSubtitles-v2018.php).
 This dataset is a scrape of TV and movie subtitles available at http://www.opensubtitles.org/.

 Guidelines for selecting subtitles are aligned with Voita et al. (2018) and consist of the following:
-1. Each sentence pair is coupled with the sentence which provides context for that pair, i.e. the immediate previous sentence spoken.
+1. **Each sentence pair is coupled with the sentence which provides context for that pair**, i.e. the immediate previous sentence spoken.
 Voita et al. (2018) use only source side context (English, in their case) but for completeness the present script extracts both source- and target-side context.
-2. Some cleaning is done on the dataset.
-The subtitles are extracted according to the alignment file (usually called align-$src-$tgt.xml), so that rather than many-to-many mappings there is always a sentence-to-sentence mapping.
+2. **The dataset is cleaned of uncertain alignments and subtitle-sentence breaks.** The subtitles are extracted according to the alignment file (usually called align-$src-$tgt.xml), so that rather than many-to-many mappings there is always a sentence-to-sentence mapping.
 The .xml file provides overlap statistics for alignment and alignments with overlap below 0.9 are not considered for extraction.
-3. For context, pairs of consecutive sentences with a break between them of more than 7 seconds are not considered.
+3. For context, **pairs of consecutive sentences with a break between them of more than 7 seconds are not considered**.

 Example: running for EN and FR
 ------